Pre Admission Clinic

 When You Arrive

-Upon your arrival, please register at the Admissions Desk which is located on level 1 and accessed from the car park via the ramp.
+Upon your arrival, please register at the Admissions Desk which is located on level 1.

 After registering at the Admissions Desk, reception staff or a volunteer will escort you to your room and explain the facilities.
 Nursing staff will then outline your plan of care as indicated by your specialist.